karrisuchithareddy/Employee-Management-System-ExcelR/README.md

    * Download monthly payslips with ease.

 * Authentication:
-   * Secure login page for both admins and employees.
+   * Secure login page for both admins and employees using JWT.
    * Role-based access to dashboards.